gwalton2/farmsimulator/README.md

 The game is over if your farm reaches $0(you lose) or $10,000(you win).

 ## Design Patterns
-Decorator - used to upgrade the farmers and increase their affinities for animals or crops Builder - used to create the farm object
+- Decorator: used to upgrade the farmers and increase their affinities for animals or crops
+- Builder: used to create the farm object
-Facade - used to provide a simplified interface between the farm system and Main.
+- Facade: used to provide a simplified interface between the farm system and Main.

 ## Requirements
 1) A new world must start with at least 1 farm.